Documentation Index

 Binary markets are the simplest form of prediction markets, focusing on yes/no outcomes.Characteristics

-- Two possible outcomes: Yes/No
+- Two possible outcomes: YES or NO

-- Simple price structure: Yes price + No price = 100
+- Simple price structure: YES price + NO price = 100

 - Clear resolution criteria: Easy to understand and resolve